Sergeus/Sergeus.github.io/_drafts/VaporeonBonslyAndLucarioInGeneration5.md

 :-------------------------------------------:|:---------------------------------------------:|:----------------------------------------------:
 ![](/assets/img/bonsly.png){:height="200px"} | ![](/assets/img/Lucario.png){:height="200px"} | ![](/assets/img/Vaporeon.png){:height="200px"}

 These three Pokémon learn moves in Generation 5 that they can't learn in Generation 6.
-But they *also* don't learn those moves the same way in Black & White as they do in Black 2 and White 2 (all 4 of which are in Generation 5).
+But they *also* don't learn those moves the same way in Black & White as they do in Black 2 & White 2 (all 4 of which are in Generation 5).

 Even better, the differences between Black & White and Black 2 & White *aren't even the same for all three*.